Codecampshq/sweet-pumpkins/README.md

 # Sweet Pumpkins - Find The Next Movie to Watch

-## Starting point for the Sweet Pumpkins application
+## Basic structure for the app:

+App
+ - Header
+ - Main
+   - Navigation
+   - Movies